Hans Pauckstadt

 U-193 10 Dec 1942 31 Mar 1944 2 patrols (185 days)

-On 28 Oct 1938 Kptlt.
-Hans Pauckstadt left the U-34 and began a long series of staff postions, including two stints on the School ship Gorch Fock in 1938 and 1939.
-From Aug 1939 to Sept 1941 he worked on FdU staff (U-boat Command). in this capacity he was commander in deputize for the U-516, relieving the ill Wiebe, from 11 - 27 1942 while the boat was undergoing trials and work-up in the Baltic (Busch & Röll, 1999).
+Kptlt.
+Pauckstadt left U-34 on 28 Oct 1938 to take up a long series of staff postions, including two stints on the sailing school ship Gorch Fock in 1938 and 1939.
+From Aug 1939 to Sept 1941 he worked on FdU staff (U-boat Command).
+In this capacity he deputised as commander of U-516, relieving the ill Wiebe from 11-27 May 1942 while the boat was undergoing trials and work-up in the Baltic (Busch & Röll, 1999).

-Hans Pauckstadt was acting Commander of the 5th U-boat Flotilla during Sep to Nov 1942 when he began his U-boat familiarization (Baubelehrung) in preparation for his own Command of a new boat.
-On 10 Dec 1942 he commissioned the large type IXC/40 boat U-193 at Bremen (Busch & Röll, 1999).
-Spending the next 5 months training in the Baltic KrvKpt.
-Pauckstadt then took the boat out from Kiel on 11 May 1943, heading for Bergen, Norway.
+Hans Pauckstadt was acting commander of the 5th (Training) Flotilla Sep - Nov 1942, when he began U-boat construction familiarization (Baubelehrung) in preparation for his own command of a new boat.
+On 10 Dec 1942 he commissioned the large type IXC/40 U-boat U-193 at Bremen (Busch & Röll, 1999).
+After five months training in the Baltic, KrvKpt.
+Pauckstadt took the boat out from Kiel on 11 May 1943, for Bergen, Norway.
 From there he left for his first war patrol on 22 May 1943.
-The patrol was into the North Atlantic and then to the east coast of Northern Africa.
-U-193 arrived to its new base at Bordeaux, France after 63 days at sea on 23 July 1943 (Busch & Röll, 1997).
+The patrol was into the North Atlantic and then to the east coast of North Africa.
+U-193 arrived at her new base at Bordeaux after 63 days at sea on 23 July 1943 (Busch & Röll, 1997).

 On 12 Oct 1943 KrvKpt.
-Hans Pauckstadt left La Pallice, France for his second patrol.
-This time they headed to the Gulf of Mexico.
-On 3 Dec having reached the Gulf Pauckstadt sank his only ship, the large American tanker Touchet (10,172 tons) (Rohwer, 1998).
-While homebound in the Bay of Biscay on 9 Feb 1944 the boat was severely damaged by an Allied aircraft and sought shelter in the neutral Spanish port of El Ferrel.
-From there the boat left 10 days later for France - reaching base at Lorient 4 days later (Busch & Röll, 1997).
+Pauckstadt left La Pallice, France for his second patrol, this time to the Gulf of Mexico.
+On 3 Dec, having reached the Gulf Pauckstadt sank his only ship, the large American tanker Touchet (10,172 tons) (Rohwer, 1998).
+While returning through the Bay of Biscay on 9 Feb 1944, the boat was severely damaged in an Allied air attack and sought shelter in the neutral Spanish port of El Ferrol.
+U-193 left or France ten days later, reaching Lorient on 23 Feb.
+(Busch & Röll, 1997).

-The recently promoted Fregattenkapitän Hans Pauckstadt took command of the 8th Flotilla (a training flotilla) in May 1944.
-He led the training unit until Feb 1945 when he took command of the 1.
-UAA, another training unit, a post he held until the German surrender (Busch & Röll, 1999).
+The recently promoted Fregattenkapitän Pauckstadt took command of the 8th (Training) Flotilla in May 1944.
+He led the flotilla until Feb 1945 when he took command of 1st UAA, another training unit, a post he held until the German surrender (Busch & Röll, 1999).

 Sources